Indian Journal of Asian Affiars

 Shalendra D. Sharma is a Professor in the Department of Politics at the University of San Francisco, CA, and also teaches in the MA program in the Department of Economics.
 His recent books include Achieving Economic Development in the Era of Globalization (Routledge, 2007) and China and India in the Age of Globalization: A Comparative Political Economy (Cambridge University Press, 2009).
 Sharma also serves as a consultant to the World Bank and the IMF.

-Copyright 2012 Indian Journal of Asian Affairs.
+Copyright 2021 Indian Journal of Asian Affairs.
 All rights reserved.

-Indian Journal of Asian Affiars
+Indian Journal of Asian Affairs

 contact